dargaCode/Thwartski-Tf2-Hud/thwartski_hud/thwartski_hud__README.txt

 //-------------------------------------------------------------------

-Thwartski Hud is for advanced users of TF2 who want a simpler UI with fewer fancy images, fullscreen backgrounds, and less explanatory text.
+Thwartski Hud is for advanced users of TF2 who want a simpler UI with fewer fancy images, fullscreen backgrounds, and explanatory texboxes.

 It emphasizes important tactical information as much as possible, and minimizes strategic information to where it's not so obtrusive.